TheRenegadeCoder/sample-programs-website/docs/projects/job-sequencing/java/index.md

 {% endraw %}

-[Job Sequencing](https://sampleprograms.io/projects/job-sequencing) in [Java](https://sampleprograms.io/languages/java) was written by:
+Job Sequencing in [Java](https://sampleprograms.io/languages/java) was written by:

 - JaneLiu
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
-The solution was first committed on Oct 17 2019 20:32:42.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution